jednano/linez/README.md

 });
 ```

-Setting this property will automatically create a piped regular expression for you and use it in any future `linez.parse()` calls.
+Setting this property will automatically create a piped regular expression for you and use it in any future `linez()` calls.
 You can make up your own newlines if you want.
 Linez doesn't care one way or the other.

 ```js
 linez.configure({